-- School Forest Staff-Program staff provides lessons, help teachers develop curriculum, connect teachers with DNR programs, support school forest site committees, visit and walk your site, help with legal issues, write grants, etc.
+- School Forest Staff-Program can provide lessons, help teachers develop curriculum, connect teachers with DNR programs, support school forest site committees, visit and walk your site, help with legal issues, write grants, etc.

 - Support mailings-The DNR mails to schools resources to support and expand outdoor education two to three times each school year.